Ruuucker/Ruuucker.github.io/index.md

 # $ cat about.txt
 {:id="about"}

-I am an information security researcher.
-As we learn more and more about this field, we intend to share the knowledge acquired during the learning process and publish our results, ofcourse never forgetting to help the free software community and to fight for a world without agressive/disrespectful mass surveillance.

-We believe that the world can and should be free.
-If the hacking is the way to do that, then we will hack it :)
+Hi, I am an information security researcher.
+Here is collected and structured useful information for general use and education.

+Welcome and let's hack all the things :)

 # $ cat articles.txt
 {:id="articles"}